 - Urine tests.
-These are routinely performed by your gyno in Queens to make sure your protein and sugar levels are healthy.
+These are routinely performed to make sure your protein and sugar levels are healthy.
 Your prenatal care doctor checks for the onset of diabetes, a urinary tract infection or problems with your kidneys.
 Low protein could signal a condition called preeclampsia, a serious complication brought on by high blood pressure.

 - Blood tests.
 In addition to checking your blood type, routine blood tests can detect a rubella infection, HIV or other STDs, blood glucose levels and cystic fibrosis.
 Regular blood tests also allow your prenatal care provider to check hemoglobin and hematocrit levels and perform antibody screening.

-For more information about the Obstetrics and Prenatal Care in Queens NY, treatment options or to schedule a consultation with the (gynecologist) OBGYN doctor, the best rated Obstetrician and Prenatal Care specialist, Dr. James Gohar, please contact our Queens office.
+For more information about the Obstetrics and Prenatal Care in Queens NY, treatment options or to schedule a consultation with the (gynecologist) OB/GYN doctor, the best rated Obstetrician and Prenatal Care specialists at Forest Hills Medical Services, please contact our Queens office.

 Forest Hills Medical Services